 In 1806 the Italian mining engineer Count Giuseppe Marzari-Pencati studied the geology of Tyrol.

 Fig.3.
 Magmatic dikes ("Serpentinite") cutting trough marbles ("modified limestone"), the last also in contact with a magmatic intrusion of "granite" - as seen by a geologist in 1848 (figure from Geo-Mineralogische Skizzen über einige Täler Tirols).

 Fig.4.
 And magmatic dikes of the Ladinian (228-237Ma) cutting trough marbles (former reef limestone), as seen at the locality of Mountain of Dos Capel, Dolomites, near Predazzo.

-Based on his studies of the flank of the mountain of Canzoccoli, at the village of Predazzo in the Fassa Valley (Dolomites), he recognized the superimposition of granitic rocks onto sedimentary marbles - a geological impossibility for the geological concepts at these times.
-In 1820 Pencati publishes his observations in the journal "Nuovo Osservatore Veneziano.", his article will cause a lot of agitation between the European geologists....
+Based on his studies of the flank of the mountain of Canzoccoli, at the village of Predazzo in the Fassa Valley (Dolomites), he recognized the superimposition of granitic rocks onto sedimentary marbles - a geological impossibility according to Neptunism - granite, the oldest rock, should be found always below any other geological formation.
+In 1820 Pencati publishes his observations in the journal "Nuovo Osservatore Veneziano.", his article shocked geologists....